-Low-Risk Investing in Cardboard Stocks - Cabot Wealth Network
+Low-Risk Investing in Cardboard Stocks

 All told, it’s an impressive product mix, bound to grow as the U.S. economy grows.
 Plus, there’s great potential for growth outside the U.S. As I mentioned earlier, Company X has operations in 30+ countries.
 A few years ago, it entered into a joint venture with a Mexican company that netted part ownership of three corrugated packaging facilities, and then invested in a Brazilian box plant.

-There’s A Good Dividend Yield, Too
+There’s a Good Dividend Yield, Too

 Also, there’s a bonus!
 The company pays a dividend.

 Company X came public in 2015 at 60 and the stock then lost half its value over the following seven months—not a good start.
 It quickly recovered, reaching as high as 70 in early 2018, before again crashing back to earth, this time in a more drawn-out, painful fashion.
-From that January 2018 top the May 2020 bottom at 24, the stock lost two-thirds of its value.
-But in the year since that bottom, the stock has gone nowhere but up, and is back trading at 55.
+From that January 2018 top to the May 2020 bottom at 24, the stock lost two-thirds of its value.
+The stock subsequently bounced back during the pandemic recovery, retreated with the broad markets in 2022, and looks to have put in a bottom in October.
+It’s up more than 11% since.

 So who is it?